Skip to content

 Speech-to-text

-cxcli has some commands that allows you to interact with Google Cloud Text to Speech service using the Cloud Speech-to-text API!
+The cxcli tool has various commands that allow you to interact with Google Cloud's Speech to Text service using the Cloud Speech-to-text API!

 Is this your first time using this feature?